restjquery/RESTjQuery/README.md

 > This project is in beta status.
 The project is workable.

-You can use the [WordPress jQuery REST API Support](https://github.com/seb86/WordPress-REST-API-jQuery-Support) plugin for quick script installation.
+You can use the [WordPress REST API jQuery Support](https://github.com/seb86/WordPress-REST-API-jQuery-Support) plugin for quick script installation.

 ## Default Settings

 * siteUrl - **Default is the current host name.
-Only set if connecting with another site.**.
+Only set if connecting with another site.**
 * userName - **Only set if authorization is needed.**
 * passWord - **Only used if authorization is needed.**
 * securityCheck - **Must be set so logged in users can access authorized requests.**